 Find Your Perfect Dog Match: What Type of Adopter Are You?

 The question of “Which dog breed should I adopt?” sparks endless debates among families, friends, and pet lovers.
-Here’s our perspective — based on experience with over 3,000 dogs, vets, and fellow pet parents — on how to pick the right dog for your home.
+Here’s our perspective — based on experience with over 3,000 dogs, vets, and fellow pet parents — on how to pick the right dog for your home. general

 5 Reasons Why You Should Adopt, Not Buy